-Graduates are prepared for entry level cosmetologist.
+\Graduates are prepared for entry level cosmetologist .
+This course if taught in English.

 COSMETOLOGY PROGRAM OVERVIEW

 The program is divided into pre-clinical classroom instruction and clinical service learning experiences.

 - 1. Pre-clinical Classroom Instruction: The first hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
 Clinic Classroom Learning Experience: The remaining hours are spent in the clinic area where practical experience is gained. - 3.
 Distance Learning Experience: Students enrolled in the program with distance education may complete a portion of their education through distance learning.